descostesn/tepr/R/pre-study/README.md

 1) Modify the function resfilter to handle Universe and Group
   - create a table tabfilter with all the specifications.
 This table can be used from a file filtertabpath or defined by the user in the terminal.
 See downstream.R
-  - add a checkfilter function that verify the validity of the condition column and through a warning if the filter column only contain false.
+  - add a checkfilter function that verify the validity of the condition column and that the filter column does not only contain false.